redox-os/book/src/porting-applications.md

 ### Local patches

-If you want to patch some crate offline with your patches, add this text on the `Cargo.toml` of the program:
+If you want to patch some crate offline with your patches, add this text on the `Cargo.toml` of the application:

 ```toml
 [patch.crates-io]
 crate-name = { path = "patched-crate-folder" }
 ```

-It will make Cargo replace the crate based on this folder in the program source code - `recipes/your-category/your-recipe/source/patched-crate-folder` (you don't need to manually create this folder if you `git clone` the crate source code on the program source directory)
+It will make Cargo replace the crate based on this folder in the application source code - `recipes/your-category/your-recipe/source/patched-crate-folder` (you don't need to manually create this folder if you `git clone` the crate source code on the application source directory)

 Inside this folder you will apply the patches on the crate source and rebuild the recipe.